launchflow/buildflow-docs/docs/io-connectors/aws_sqs.md

 **SQS** refers to Amazon's SQS service.
 It is a **streaming** source connector.

-Messages are sent to the processor 1 at a time.
-If you need to emit mulitple outputs, you should return an interable (list, generator, etc.)
+Messages are sent to the Processor 1 at a time.
+If you need to emit mulitple outputs, you should return an iterable (list, generator, etc.)

 To use the source you must have AWS credentials configured on your machine.
 See: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html